elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/async-await.md

 Source: <https://javascript.info/async-await#error-handling>

-**Question: Is there a way to catch errors dynamically in async functions beside explicitly throwing an error?**
+### Is there a way to catch errors dynamically in async functions beside explicitly throwing an error?

 **Interview Answer:** Yes, there are two approaches that can be used including try…catch method commonly used with promises.
 We can catch that error using try..catch, the same way as a regular throw.
 In the case of an error, the control jumps to the catch block.